Are family relationships important to you? If so, try using these five ideas to strengthen your family relationships.

 5 ways to strengthen family relationships

 1. Have fun.
 Are you too busy to have fun?
 Sadly, this is often the case.
 You can strengthen family relationships by having more fun together.
 Make a list of activities you enjoy as a family or new activities you’d like to try.
-These can be as simple as a bike ride or Monopoly game.
+These can be as simple as a bike ride or a game of Monopoly.
 Miniature golf or bowling are two of my favorites.
 They’re both fun and interactive.
 People of all ages can enjoy them since they don’t require a lot of skill or stamina.
-Often mini golf and bowling are even more fun when you aren’t particularly good!
+Often mini-golf and bowling are even more fun when you aren’t particularly good!

-And if you’re not feeling positively about your family, challenge yourself to find one positive action or quality (no matter how small) that you appreciate and express that.
+And if you’re not feeling positive about your family, challenge yourself to find one positive action or quality (no matter how small) that you appreciate and express that.
 Perhaps tomorrow, you can find two things to show gratitude for.

 4. Eat together.
 Many studies have shown that adolescents are happier and better adjusted in families who regularly eat dinner together.
-Even if you don’t have kids, family meal time is a chance to reconnect and talk about your day.
-No matter if your family meal time is breakfast or take-out pizza, make a point to sit together, turn off electronics, and give each other your full attention while you eat.
+Even if you don’t have kids, family mealtime is a chance to reconnect and talk about your day.
+No matter if your family mealtime is breakfast or take-out pizza, make a point to sit together, turn off electronics, and give each other your full attention while you eat.

 5. Be a good listener.
 Listening is an active, not passive, endeavor.
 Listening shows that you’re interested in what your family member has to say and who s/he is.
-Active listening includes giving your undivided attention, asking questions to clarify, being sure you understand before responding, making eye contact and giving verbal and non-verbal cues that you’re listening.
+Active listening includes giving your undivided attention, asking questions to clarify, being sure you understand before responding, making eye contact, and giving verbal and non-verbal cues that you’re listening.

-Of course, some family conflicts and problems require more than family dinner and a game of bowling.
+Of course, some family conflicts and problems require more than a family dinner and a game of bowling.
 Sometimes family counseling can help.
 However, no matter the state of your family relationships, making a small gesture of caring and gratitude is a good place to begin.

 ©2017 Sharon Martin, LCSW.
 All rights reserved.